J0113/hcs-inholland-security/Labs-Lesson-3/01-Platform-Scanning/step2/text.md

 Now we are going to scan the system with OpenSCAP.

-1. Install openscap with apt-get (hint: openscap-scanner).
+1. Install openscap with apt-get (hint: apt search openscap).
 2. Read the man page about OpenSCAP.
 3. Run a system audit, output the html report /var/log/openscap.html
 4. Open the report file.
 What is the hardening score?